 Navigating the pitfalls of labor and employment law can be challenging for even the most experienced employers, let alone individual business owners, entrepreneurs, and new government contractors.
-Employers face numerous regulatory and compliance issues, concerns over the protection of their critical and confidential information, and matters regarding remedies or defense when things do not go as planned.
-At Hicks Thomas LLP, our Texas employment attorneys have decades of combined experience enable our firm to provide an array of services in the area of employment law litigation, counseling, and advice.
+Employers face numerous regulatory and compliance issues, concerns over the protection of their critical and confidential information, and the need to resort to formal dispute resolution mechanisms when things do not go as planned.
+At Hicks Thomas LLP, our Texas employment attorneys have decades of combined experience which enables our firm to provide an array of services in the area of employment law litigation, counseling, and advice.

 For more information about Texas Employment Law, please contact Stewart Hoffer, Head of Hicks Thomas’ Employment Law Section.

 Hicks Thomas’ employment law expertise include matters involving:

 - Theft of trade secrets and unfair competition

 - Texas Workforce Commission unemployment claims and appeals

 Hicks Thomas litigates in federal and state courts around the nation, and prosecutes and defends administrative proceedings before both federal and state agencies.
 Because objectives and efficient resolutions are different for every client, our Texas employment litigation lawyers emphasize client collaboration and formulation of legal strategies tailored to each client’s specific industries and needs.

 Trade secrets and proprietary information which provide an industry edge are among a business’ most valuable assets.
 As such, it becomes essential to take reasonable measures in proactively protecting these assets through carefully crafted agreements and safeguards, as well as through available actions which provide remedies when your company’s critical information cultivated is obtained or disclosed through wrongful or dishonest means.